Health & Medical Links

 I suggest you read Health Equity Through Health Fact-Checking: A Primer (PDF) to better understand the issues surrounding self-education on health matters.

 Discuss Findings With Your Health Team

-Be sure to check the information you find on the Internet with your health professional.
+Be sure to verify the information you find on the Internet then consult with your health professionals.